fwill22/acebook-rails-template/README.md

 As a user
 So people know what I look like
 I would like to add a profile picture to my account

+As a user
+So I don't get hacked
+I would like to logout

+As a user
+For ease of signing in
+I would like to either github or gmail log in
 ```
 </details>